Organic Distribution

 Stake's $80M+ Organic Short-Form Commitment in 2025: A Capital Allocation Signal

-Stake allocated $80M+ to organic short-form distribution in 2025.
-That's not a test budget.
-That's a capital allocation decision that signals organic short-form is a primary acquisition and retention channel — not a complement to paid social, not an experimental line item.
+Stake committed $80M+ to organic short-form distribution in 2025.
+That's not an influencer marketing budget.
+That's a capital allocation decision made by an operator who already had the performance data from the 12.4B-view campaign and concluded that organic short-form is a primary growth channel, not a supplementary one.

 MrBeast to Vyro, Trump 2024, and What Clipping Infrastructure Proves About Feed Ownership